 It has several interesting museum exhibits about the history of the building.
 There is also a large lobby area with statues representing many of the states in the union.

 The regular tour has one guide for a large group of tourists that follow along using a pair of headphones.
 The tour visits the rotunda and a few other rooms, but not the House and Senate chambers.

 After touring the US Capitol, families should take a few minutes to walk through the underground tunnel that connects the US Capitol Visitor Center to the Library of Congress.

 The Library of Congress is easily one of the most beautiful buildings in the nation’s capital.
 It easy to visit in less than half an hour.

 While you’re in the neighborhood, be sure also walk past the Supreme Court and possibly even pop inside for a few minutes to check out the judicial chamber.
-The Supreme Court is one of the most overlooked things to do in Washington DC.
+The Supreme Court is one of the most overlooked things to do in Washington DC with kids.